raspberrypilearning/weather-station-guide/software-setup.md

   `sudo ~/weather-station/log_all_sensors.py`

-  Don't worry if you see `Warning: Data truncated for column X at row 1`, this is expected.
+  Don't worry if you see `Warning: Data truncated for column X at row 1`: this is expected.

-## View the data in the database
+### View the data in the database

+Enter the following command:

   `mysql -u root -p`

-  Enter the password (default for the disk image installation is 'tiger').
+  Enter the password (the default for the disk image installation is `tiger`).
 Then switch to the `weather` database:

   `USE weather;`